Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 <!-- TODO Define new PrefixProof, InclusionProof types with less overhead -->

 Transparency Logs are online services that maintain a tree data structure and provide access to it through the endpoints described below.
-Transparency Logs are generally only contacted by Site Operators.
+Generally, only Site Operators contact Transparency Logs.
 Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh inclusion proofs for their certificates or to monitor for mis-issuances affecting their properties.